-Please Note: As of 23rd August 2016 we are very sorry to inform you but we are temporarily closed to the incoming of cats.
+Please Note: We are very sorry to inform you but we are temporarily closed to the incoming of cats.
 As soon as this situation changes we will let you know.

 Please contact 0345 371 1851